-Best Long Island Beach Towns for Families That Aren't in the Hamptons
+The 12 Best Long Island Beach Towns for Families That Aren't the Hamptons

-On both coasts of Nassau and western Suffolk counties, there are communities that boast gorgeous seashores and so much more.
-From bustling boardwalks and marinas to harborfront shopping ... from dining to playgrounds and parks with water views to free outdoor music and events, these beach towns are the perfect stay-cation spots for Long Island families looking for alternatives to the East End.
+On both coasts of Nassau and western Suffolk counties, many communities boast gorgeous seashores and so much more.
+Attractions include bustling boardwalks, picture-perfect marinas, tons of shopping options, excellent dining spots, playgrounds and parks, and free outdoor music and events.

 Read on for a rundown of a dozen Long Island beach towns not on the East End–plus a quickie guide to Fire Island.
 These communities are so charming you could check out a different one each week and still have a few left over to visit come fall.
 For more fun things to do this season, check out our Summer Fun Guide, and be sure to bookmark our frequently-updated Family Activity Calendar.

-Probably the biggest attraction of this North Shore community is its very own amusement park.
-Bayville Adventure Park has a pirate-themed mini golf course, rock climbing, bumper boats, water slide, an arcade, and much more.
+Probably the biggest attraction of this North Shore community is its amusement park.
+Bayville Adventure Park has a pirate-themed mini golf course, rock climbing, bumper boats, a water slide, an arcade, and much more.
 Cool off at Charles E. Ransom beach right across the street.
-You can eat at the park’s restaurant, Basil Bay’s Beaches & Cream Soda Shoppe, or head to one of Bayville’s waterfront dining spots such as Wall's Wharf Restaurant or Breakers Restaurant.
+You can eat at the park’s restaurant, Basil Bay’s Beaches & Cream Soda Shoppe, or head to one of Bayville’s waterfront dining spots, such as Wall's Wharf Restaurant or Breakers Restaurant.

-Freeport’s famed Nautical Mile is definitely worth visiting in the summer.
+Freeport’s famed Nautical Mile is worth visiting in the summer.
 Restaurants and shops line the street, and Crow’s Nest Mini Golf is a perfect stop for families.
 Afterward, take in the sights of the many boats as you walk along the canal.
-At the end of your stroll, head to Freeport Water Taxi & Tours, which offers boat rides, including a one-hour day cruise, seal watching tours, sunset cruises, fishing excursions, and more.
+At the end of your stroll, head to Freeport Water Taxi & Tours, which offers boat rides, including a one-hour day cruise, seal-watching tours, sunset cruises, and more.

-Actually called the City of Glen Cove, this community celebrated its 350th anniversary in 2018.
-While most beaches are only for Glen Cove residents, Garvies Point is open to all and features a one-mile promenade, waterfront parks, walking and bike trails playgrounds, and much more.
+Called the City of Glen Cove, this community celebrated its 350th anniversary in 2018.
+While most beaches are only for Glen Cove residents, Garvies Point is open to all and features a one-mile promenade, waterfront parks, walking and bike trails, playgrounds, and much more.
 The Morgan Park Summer Music Festival offers free concerts in July and August.
-St. Rocco’s Feast, is one of the community’s biggest celebrations every summer.
-Garvies Point Museum and Preserve is another great spot for kids that offers Summer Saturday programs for families.
+St. Rocco’s Feast is one of the community’s biggest celebrations every summer.
+Check out Garvies Point Museum and Preserve, another great spot for kids that offers Summer Saturday programs for families.

 Another Nassau County city, Long Beach is known as the “City by the Sea.”
-Accessible by car (parking can be difficult) or the LIRR, this community boasts gorgeous beaches and an awesome 2.2-mile boardwalk, where families can enjoy an arts and crafts fair on summer weekends.
-The Family Fun in the Park program features FREE activities for kids in different parks throughout Long Beach.
-Anyone hungry?
-Head over to the Shoregasboard food truck market, where there’s something for everyone.
+Accessible by car (parking can be difficult) or the LIRR, this community boasts gorgeous beaches and an awesome 2.2-mile boardwalk, where families can enjoy the arts and crafts fair on summer weekends.

 Port Washington's Manorhaven Beach Park offers a host of outdoor activities in the summer.
 Photo courtesy of the Town of North Hempstead

-Close to Manhattan (less than 40 minutes by train), Port Washington is a beautiful, waterfront community on the North Shore.
+Less than 40 minutes by train from Manhattan, Port Washington is a beautiful, waterfront community on the North Shore.
 For a fun excursion, take a tour of the harbor aboard a Port Water Taxi.
-Head to one of the community parks on Main Street such as Manorhaven Beach Park and Blumenfeld Family Park.
-North Hempstead Beach Park, open to nonresidents, has a beach, board ramps, picnic areas, and more.
+Or, head to one of the community parks on Main Street, such as Manorhaven Beach Park and Blumenfeld Family Park.
+North Hempstead Beach Park, open to nonresidents, has a beach, boat ramps, picnic areas, and more.

 Although small, Cold Spring Harbor is packed with things to do for families.
 Its charming Main Street has lots of trendy shops and restaurants.
 Enjoy lunch at the Gourmet Whaler and some sweet treats at Sweetie Pies on Main.
 Or bring your own food and head to Cold Spring Harbor Park, where you can picnic along the waterfront.
 A definite must-see is the Whaling Museum & Education Center, a family-friendly museum that focuses on Long Island’s maritime heritage.

 This community has it all: museums, parks, beaches, and a bustling Main Street packed with restaurants and places to shop, including two venerable toy stores, Little Switzerland Dolls and Cow Over The Moon.
-Book Revue, a fabulous independent book store, boasts a large children's section.
 At the heart of the Village is Heckscher Park, which hosts seasonal family-friendly festivals (including the popular Summer Arts Festival), a large playground, and the Heckscher Museum of Art.
-Gold Star Battalion Beach is open to nonresidents.
+Fleets Cove Beach is open to non-residents for a fee.

 RELATED: Great Sprinkler Parks for LI Kids